docker/docs/docker-for-mac/networking.md

 #### I want to connect from a container to a service on the host

 The Mac has a changing IP address (or none if you have no network access).
-From 17.06 onwards our recommendation is to connect to the special Mac-only DNS name `docker.for.mac.localhost` which resolves to the internal IP address used by the host.
+From 17.12 onwards our recommendation is to connect to the special Mac-only DNS name `docker.for.mac.host.internal`, which resolves to the internal IP address used by the host.

 #### I want to connect to a container from the Mac